 Key topics include, but are not limited to:

 Charles University, Faculty of Mathematics and Physics, Malostranské nám.
-25, Prague 1 (November 6)
+25, Prague 1 (November 5)

-Czech Statistical Office, Na padesátém 81, Prague 10 (November 7)
+Czech Statistical Office, Na padesátém 81, Prague 10 (November 6)

 Czech Cultural Institute, Nekázanka 16, Prague 1 (November 7, evening program)

 Czech Technical University, Faculty of Mechanical Engineering, Karlovo nám.
-13, Prague 2, building D (November 8)
+13, Prague 2, building D (November 7)

-November 6th at historical building of Faculty of Mathematics and Physics, Charles University in Prague
+November 5th at historical building of Faculty of Mathematics and Physics, Charles University in Prague

-Statistical Modelling and Optimization workshop opening
+Statistical Modelling and Optimization workshop opening, Round table discussion

-November 7th at Czech Statistical Office
+November 6th at Czech Statistical Office

 November 7th at Czech Cultural Institute